OpenDevelopmentMekong/wp-odm_law_pages/README.md

 # wp-odm_law_pages

-Wordpress plugin for exposing custom content type for law pages
+Internal ODM Wordpress plugin for exposing a page template for law pages